-A student must be passing all subjects with at least a grade of 70, and have Conduct grade of "80" in order to be eligible to try out and/or participate in extracurricular activities.
+A student must be passing all subjects with at least a grade of 70 and have Conduct grade no lower than "S" in order to be eligible to try out and/or participate in extracurricular activities.
 Students who do not maintain these requirements will not be allowed to participate until the next eligibility verification period.
 HFCS will abide by all Diocesan extracurricular activity eligibility guidelines.